paninizer/dmoj-rust/README.md

 # dmoj-rust [![Travis CI](https://secure.travis-ci.org/DMOJ/dmoj-rust.svg?branch=master)](http://travis-ci.org/DMOJ/dmoj-rust)

 A Rust crate for providing helpful methods in online judging.
+Cloned from [DMOJ Rust](https://github.com/DMOJ/dmoj-rust), this fork aims to create better usability of this library on Windows, as the original only supports Linux.

 - [Usage](#usage)
 - [Provided macros](#provided-macros)